 If you suffer from arthritis, cold feet, gout, lumbago, sciatica or rheumatism, to name but a few, drinking nettle juice or tea can help alleviate the symptoms.
-And here's a surprising fact: nettle stings in the affected areas increase the flow of blood, produce a counter-irritation and reduce inflammation!
-Why not keep a couple of pots as houseplants to use in the winter.
-Nettle tea is also good for improving resistance to pollens, molds and environmental pollutants because they stabilize mast cell walls and stop the cycle of mucus membrane hyperactivity.
+And here's a surprising fact: nettle stings in the affected areas increase the flow of blood, produce a counter-irritation and

 You can eat nettles as well, in soups or as a substitute for spinach.
 Sprinkle the dried leaves on salads or use as a herb - they have a mineral rich, slightly bitter, slightly salty flavour.
 They're full of goodies, even surpassing spinach - protein, vitamins, masses of minerals and more.
 A word of warning, don't eat them raw as they can cause mouth and lip problems and aren't easily digested.
 Always use the tips of tender, young plants.